Health Economics Program

 Hosted by: Health Economics Program, Department of Health Policy & Management, Boston University School of Public Health

-Co-Sponsors include: Agency for Healthcare Research and Quality, Industry Studies Program, Department of Economics, Boston University, and the US Department of Veterans Affairs.
+Co-Sponsors included: Agency for Healthcare Research and Quality, Industry Studies Program, Department of Economics, Boston University, and the US Department of Veterans Affairs.

 “Paying a Premium on your Premium?
 Consolidation in the U.S. Health Insurance Industry“